 These guys have insane skills!

 Sepak Takraw is a sport native to Southeast Asia, more specifically from the Malay-Thai peninsula and its well known in countries like Thailand, Cambodia, Malaysia, Laos, and Indonesia.
-"Sepak" is the Malay word for kick and "takraw" is the Thai word for a woven ball; therefore sepak takraw quite literally means to kick ball.
+"Sepak" means kick in Malay and "takraw" means woven ball in Thai.
+If you put the words together, it means to kick ball, which is what the game is all about.

 This game has more than one name.
 In Malaysia, its called Sepak Takraw Raga while in Thailand it is known just as Takraw.
-But in Myanmar, it is known as the lonely chin and in the Philippines, besides of Takraw, it is also known as Sipa, which means to kick.
+But in Myanmar, it is known as the lonely chin and in the Philippines, it is known as Takraw and Sipa, which literally means to kick.